blueskythlikesclouds/DivaModLoader/README.md

 The current directory is changed to where the DLL is located before any of the **Init** functions are called.
 This is useful if you want to use relative paths.

 Please refrain from executing any logic in **DllMain**, use these exported functions instead. **DllMain** has too many limitations and issues to be considered reliable.

+It’s recommended to statically link the runtime in your DLL.
+In Visual Studio, you can do this by setting `Configuration Properties -> C/C++ -> Code Generation -> Runtime Library` to `Multi-threaded (/MT)` for the release configuration and `Multi-threaded Debug (/MTd)` for the debug configuration.
+This ensures that your mod will load properly even if the user doesn't have the required runtime installed on their system.